Faisalramadan/Shopify-Wish-List/README.md

 * Option to remove items from wish list when added to cart

 Also, it will (I think—I haven't tested it) be reliant on using `product.selected_or_first_available_variant` instead of just `product` in your product template.
 See the [Skeleton Theme](https://github.com/Shopify/skeleton-theme) for examples of this.

-For a working example of this wish list, see [Sea Chi's website](http://www.seachi.com).

 ---